 Can I have a vehicle?

-Yes—simply register your vehicle with Public Safety once you arrive to campus.
+Yes—simply register your vehicle with Public Safety once you arrive on campus.
 There is no charge for a parking sticker.

 How do I register for classes?